Former Oracle board member dogged by links to China-backed chip deal

-SAN FRANCISCO/NEW YORK As the ultimate corporate insiders, board members are presented with plenty of opportunities to cash in on their sector knowledge and connections.
+SAN FRANCISCO/NEW YORK (Reuters) - As the ultimate corporate insiders, board members are presented with plenty of opportunities to cash in on their sector knowledge and connections.

 The case of Ray Bingham, until recently Oracle Corp’s (ORCL.N) second-highest paid board member and executive chairman at U.S. chip maker Cypress Semiconductor Corp (CY.O), shows how taking advantage of those breaks can backfire.